 Entry and opening times

-Since online reservation is required anyway, you will find out your entry time with the reservation.
-Last entry is possible two hours before the museums close.
+Since online reservations are required anyway, you’ll know your admission time when you make your reservation.
+Last admission is two hours before the museums close.

 The rules for sacred sites apply: shoulders and knees must be covered.
 Beach sandals and hats are not allowed.

 The Sistine Chapel is a consecrated site.
 You can feel a very special atmosphere in this world-famous work of art.
 Loud speaking and photography are prohibited.
 Since the chapel is often full of visitors, it would otherwise be very chaotic.

 The best time to visit is early in the morning or late afternoon before closing.